About the TCO Tolling Customer Ombudsman (TCO)

 The TCO expects that tolling operators must have a high standard, responsive customer relations or complaints resolution service, committed to early resolution of enquires and complaints.

 The TCO requires tolling operators to produce and provide written material together with information on their website for customers and road users about the existence and operation of the TCO.
 Tolling operators must clearly and immediately inform persons dissatisfied with the response to an enquiry or complaint of the existence and means of contacting the TCO.

 The TCO’s approach

 The TCO does not advocate for either party in the resolution of enquiries or complaints.
 Its obligation is to act fairly and impartially with both the customer and the relevant tolling operator.

-After receiving an enquiry or complaint and privacy consent form (if applicable), the TCO will:
+After receiving an enquiry or complaint, the TCO will:

 - review details of the enquiry or complaint;

 - refer the enquiry or complaint to the relevant tolling operator for investigation and response;

 - request and examine appropriate records as authorised by the complainant from the relevant tolling operator;

 - facilitate discussions between the complainant and the tolling operator;